 If you’d prefer to stay home, Signature Symphony walks patrons through musical topics in the Connecting the Dots series, happening April 13 and 27.
 Visit signaturesymphony.org to register.

-Hosted by the Community Food Bank of Eastern Oklahoma, Battle of the Bands runs April 29 at the Admiral Twin Drive-In.
+Hosted by the Community Food Bank of Eastern Oklahoma, Battle of the Bands runs April 29 at the The E.O.
+Food Bank Facility.
 Guests can raise money for families in need and enjoy a night of local music.

 Enjoy the spring air at Germanfest from April 29-May 2.
 At 1429 Terrace Dr., the event offers delicious food, music and dancing.